jensbambauer/seriale/site/content/speakers/suzette-laqua.md

 ---
 title: Suzette Laqua
 image: /img/speaker/suzette-laqua.jpg
-shortdescription: Executive Director, Speaker | Canada
+shortdescription: Executive Producer | Canada
 ---
 <img src="/img/speaker/suzette-laqua.jpg">
 ## Suzette Laqua

-Executive Director, Speaker, Writer, Executive Producer | Canada
+Executive Producer, Speaker, Writer, Entrepreneur | Canada

-Executive director, speaker, writer and executive producer in the TV and Film industry.
-Suzette is Canadian who loves traveling and has lived in other countries including Holland, Australia and the USA.
-She truly feels these experiences have been invaluable in developing appreciation and understanding of the Global Village.
-Suzette is currently working on digital series, television and movie projects and continues to be a key speaker and panelist at various events local and international.
+Suzette is an Executive Producer, Executive Director, Writer, Speaker and Entrepreneur in the TV and film industry.
+With expertise and a proven track record of success, she brings unique insight and innovation to every project she undertakes.
+Suzette was the Founder and Executive Director of Vancouver Web Fest, recognized as Canada’s Premier International Web Fest & Conference.
+She continues to be fully committed to shaping the global landscape of digital storytelling as a Board Member of WebSeries Canada.
+Suzette continues with her ongoing efforts as an active participant developing and facilitating projects within the entertainment industry.
+As well as engaging with working professionals at every level of the film business, she remains focused in her commitment to excellence, innovation, and the pursuit of her passions.